Celebrating Mississippi's Transportation Story

 In June 2015, MDOT unveiled a new innovative interchange at I-10 and D’Iberville Boulevard in the city of D’Iberville.
 The Diverging Diamond Interchange (DDI) is a new system being implemented across the country as a safer, more efficient alternative to traditional interchanges.
 Adopted from European systems, the DDI is proven to both significantly reduce crashes and improve traffic flow.
 The D’Iberville Boulevard DDI is not only the first of its kind in Mississippi, but this special split design DDI is the first of its kind in the U.S. This system not only eases traffic congestion along D’Iberville Boulevard, it also provides a safer way to enter and exit I-10.

 Although Mississippi has managed to develop a robust transportation system, funding continues to fall short of the state’s infrastructure needs.
-While road construction costs have increased 300 percent in Mississippi, state and federal dedicated transportation revenues have remained flat for the last decade and long term funding remains uncertain.
-In 2016, MDOT has been forced to shift to a maintenance-only approach and focus on system preservation first and foremost.
-In 2013, the majority of MDOT’s budget was spent on infrastructure repair and routine maintenance.
-However, MDOT remains committed to providing a robust transportation system for the state.
+While road construction costs have increased 300 percent, state and federal dedicated transportation revenues have remained flat for the last decade and long term funding remains uncertain.
+MDOT has been forced to shift to a maintenance-only approach and focus on system preservation.
+MDOT remains committed to building a transportation infrastructure that will sustain future economic growth for the next 100 years.
 With limited resources, MDOT will continue working to find innovative solutions to ensure the preservation of the transportation network.
 Transportation is the driving force of a strong economy.

 Mississippi's Transportation Leadership

 On April 14, 1916, the Mississippi Transportation Commission held their first meeting to act in a supervisory capacity in the administration of federal funds allotted to the state and to work with the Federal Bureau of Public Roads on planning a system of highways.